Taicang Jiangsu, China Travel Guide

 Small boats in ancient towns make for scenic canal cruises.
 Recreational only.

-Taxis and Didi offer more accessible options as opposed to public buses.
+Taxis and Didi offer more easy-to-access choices as opposed to public buses.

 Public buses are cost-effective for city and nearby town travel.
 Taxis and Didi provide direct, flexible options.
 Bike-sharing is a pleasant way to explore scenic areas.

 For distinctive local flavor, a boat ride in Liuhe or Shaxi Ancient Town makes for a picturesque experience.
-Plan for payment methods like WeChat Pay or Alipay for seamless transactions.
+Plan for payment options like WeChat Pay or Alipay for seamless transactions.